rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UpdateSyslogExportRuleInput.md

 ### UpdateSyslogExportRuleInput
 Input for updating a syslog export rule.

+- clusterUuid: System.String
+  - Required.
+UUID used to identify the cluster the request goes to.
+- id: System.String
+  - Required.
+The ID of syslog export rule.
 - syslogSettingsV51: SyslogExportRuleUpdateInput
   - Syslog export rule for Rubrik CDM version 5.1.
 - syslogSettingsV52: SyslogExportRulePartialInput